jake3030/TangoCard_Ruby_SDK/README.md

 ## Incorporate the Tango Card ##
 The Tango Card SDKs, through our <a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a>, allows you to incorporate the innovative Tango Card directly into your reward, loyalty, and engagement applications.

-Tango Card is the "exactly what you want" gift card and allows the recipient to use their value exactly how they want – they can select a premier gift card, they can divide their value among Brands, they can use some today and save the rest for another day.
+Tango Card is the "exactly what you want" gift card and allows the recipient to use their value exactly how they want - they can select a premier gift card, they can divide their value among Brands, they can use some today and save the rest for another day.
 They can also donate to a non-profit organization.

 Tango Card value can be used via the web or from almost any mobile device.
 There are no fees or expiration dates of any kind.
-It’s great for the recipient, and even better for you because it is an entire gift card program delivered in one card allowing you to focus on your core business.
+It's great for the recipient, and even better for you because it is an entire gift card program delivered in one card allowing you to focus on your core business.

 Tango Card solutions are already used by Microsoft Bing, FedEx, Extole, Plink, beintoo, Lead Valu, Getty Images, and many others.